If you feel in danger now, call 9-1-1

-Before I announce who, the new board members are, Heather Daley, was an Executive Director for ODSC for one year and half, left for another job, ODSC board truly wishes her the best of luck in a new career journey.
+Before I announce who, the new board members are, Heather Daley, who was an Executive Director for ODSC for one year and a half, left for another job, ODSC board truly wishes her the best of luck in a new career journey.
 The Board wishes to acknowledge her hard work and leadership as ED for this organization.

 Now for new Board members: